Some Thoughts About Thinking

 Thinking is the one thing you have absolute control over.

 Thoughts are the process of thinking.
 Everybody does it— some better than others.
 “How should I think?
 How should I act?
 How should I react?”
+How should I?
+This is an ongoing self-evaluation.

 Some studies suggest that the average person has thousands of thoughts running through their mind every single day.